happybono/SonataSmooth/README.md

 - It is robust against singular and ill-conditioned matrices, ensuring reliable filter performance.

 #### Additional Notes
+> [!Note]
-- All UI controls and code elements use clear, descriptive names for maintainability.
+> - All UI controls and code elements use clear, descriptive names for maintainability.
-- All heavy computations and file operations are performed asynchronously and in parallel for maximum responsiveness.
+> - All heavy computations and file operations are performed asynchronously and in parallel for maximum responsiveness.
-- All UI updates and COM object accesses are performed on the UI thread for safety.
+> - All UI updates and COM object accesses are performed on the UI thread for safety.
-- Status messages and tooltips are dynamically updated to guide the user through each operation.
+> - Status messages and tooltips are dynamically updated to guide the user through each operation.

 ### 13. CSV Export Functionality
 #### How it works